JohT/johtizen/docs/_posts/2022-01-20-github-actions-push-into-repository.markdown

 ### GIT commands

-[Push to origin from GitHub Action [10]][PushOriginFromGitHubAction] shows an easy way to commit and push changed files to the repository.
+[Push to origin from GitHub Action [10]][PushOriginFromGitHubAction] shows an easy way to commit and push changed files to the repository. `git pull` fetches and merges intermediate changes and reduces the risk of race conditions when pipelines run in parallel.
 Here is an example using environment variables for the commit author and message:

 ```yml
 - name: GIT commit and push all changed files